Following system colour scheme Selected dark colour scheme Selected light colour scheme

 }

-This proposal aims to support a similar feature without introducing general intersection of types or syntax changes, offering a natural extension to the existing type consistency rules.
+This proposal aims to support a similar feature without introducing general intersection of types or syntax changes, offering a natural extension to the existing assignability rules.

-Different from index signatures, the types of the known items do not need to be consistent with the value type of __extra_items__.
+Different from index signatures, the types of the known items do not need to be assignable to the extra_items argument.

 There are some advantages to this approach:

-• We can build on top of the type consistency rules defined in the typing spec. __extra_items__ can be treated as a pseudo-item in terms of type consistency.
+• We can build on top of the assignability rules defined in the typing spec, where extra_items can be treated as a pseudo-item.

 • There is no need to introduce a grammar change to specify the type of the extra items.

-• We can precisely type the extra items without making __extra_items__ the union of known items.
+• We can precisely type the extra items without requiring the value types of the known items to be assignable to extra_items.

-• We do not lose backwards compatibility as __extra_items__ still can be used as a regular key.
+• We do not lose backwards compatibility as both extra_items and closed are opt-in only features.

 Specification